paulipa/sico-wiki/rules-and-requirements.md

 title: Rules and Requirements
 description:
 published: true
-date: 2020-10-05T14:09:14.826Z
+date: 2020-10-05T14:15:18.403Z
 tags:
 editor: markdown
 dateCreated: 2020-10-05T14:09:14.826Z
 ---

-The most important goal of the coalition is to create an environment where each different type of player are able to enjoy the game and pursuit the goals they have set for them.
+The primary goal of the LinkNet program is to create an community where each different type of player are able to enjoy the game and pursuit the goals they have set for them.

-As EVE is an addicting and compelling game sometimes the real life ideologies or beliefs easily find their way into the game which may cause clashes between different types of players.

-# Constitution Rules of SiCO
-In order to keep our coalition of thousands of players as a friendly and a nice place to play we have set some ground rules that apply on each member within the coalition corporations.
-With these rules we are trying to keep our focus on EVE and on enjoying the game with players from all over the world with all types of ideologies.

-## Coalition main goals
+Our other goals are:
 - To create a community of players that would have fun and interact with each other’s while playing the game despite their real life divergences.
 - To provide a friendly and mature community that respects all types of players despite their in-game orientations.
 - To help individual members to find active corporations that suit their personal game play needs in EVE Online
 - To help corporations provide content across of the whole coalition and help them pursuit their own goals

+# Player and chat rules
+As EVE is an addicting and compelling game sometimes the real life ideologies or beliefs easily find their way into the game which may cause clashes between different types of players.

+In order to keep our community of thousands of players as a friendly and a nice place to play we have set some ground rules that apply on each member within the partner corporations.
+With these rules we are trying to keep our focus on EVE and on enjoying the game with players from all over the world with all types of ideologies.

 ## Banned Topics
 **The following topics are banned in all coalition channels** including but not limited to in-game channels, corporation channel, forums, homepage, discord and any other voice communication programs.